Venezuela: Bolivarian government under Maduro: 2013–2026

 Maduro won the 2018 election with 68% of the vote.
-The result was challenged by Argentina, Chile, Colombia, Brazil, Canada, Germany, France and the US who deemed it fraudulent and recognized Juan Guaidó as president.
+The result was challenged by Argentina, Chile, Colombia, Brazil, Canada, Germany, France and the US, which deemed it fraudulent and recognized Juan Guaidó as president.
 Other countries continued to recognize Maduro, although China, facing financial pressure over its position, began hedging by decreasing loans, cancelling joint ventures, and signaling willingness to work with all parties.
 In August 2019, Trump imposed an economic embargo against Venezuela.
-In March 2020, Trump indicted Maduro and Venezuelan officials, on charges of drug trafficking, narcoterrorism, and corruption.
+The EU and Canada also sanctioned Venezuela.
+The sanctions froze more than $7 billion in additional Venezuelan assets and embargoed Venezuelan petroleum.
+Between 2014 and 2020, Venezuela lost 99% of its foreign currency income.
+Due to the impact of the sanctions, Maduro's government had to implement anti-blockade policies that increased the confidentiality of business transactions with the government, and allowed it to make deals in contravention of constitutional prohibitions on private majority shareholders.

+In March 2020, the US Department of Justice indicted Maduro and Venezuelan officials on charges of drug trafficking, narcoterrorism, and corruption.
+In May 2020, Venezuelan dissidents backed by Silvercorp USA attempted to infiltrate Venezuela by sea and overthrow Maduro in Operation Gideon.
+The owner of Silvercorp, an ex-US special operations sergeant, said he met with Trump administration officials about the plan.
+In 2021, American and European financial institutions blocked Venezuela's payments to Covax, preventing it from acquiring COVID-19 vaccines.
+Sanctions also prevented Venezuela from obtaining oil dilutants, which are needed to turn the heavy crude it produces into an exportable petroleum product.
+A 2021 deal with Iran gave Venezuela access to dilutants that allowed it to marginally increase its oil production.

 In June 2020, a report documented enforced disappearances that occurred in 2018–19.
-724 enforced disappearances of political detainees were reported.
-The report stated that security forces subjected victims to torture.
-The report stated the government used enforced disappearances to silence opponents and other critical voices.
+Some 724 enforced disappearances of political detainees were reported.
+According to Human Rights Watch (HRW), between 2016 and 2019, Venezuela's security forces killed over 19,000 people for alleged "resistance to authority".
+HRW stated that evidence showed that many of the killings were extrajudicial executions.
+The report states that Venezuelan security forces had subjected victims to torture and that the government used enforced disappearances to silence opponents and other critical voices.